-Hook in projection A at recess B.

-Insert the screw and first turn it counterclockwise until it engages in the thread.
+- Hook in projection \mathbf{A} at recess \mathbf{B} . - Insert the screw and first turn it counterclockwise until it engages in the thread.
 Tighten the screw slightly.

-16.13 Check the setting of the lighting system
+16.13 Checking the setting of the lighting system

-- Position the vehicle upright on a horizontal surface in front of a light-colored wall and make a mark at the height of the center of the low beam headlight. - Make a second mark at a distance $oldsymbol{\mathbb{A}}$ under the first mark.
+- Position the vehicle upright on a horizontal surface in front of a light wall and make a mark at the height of the center of the low beam headlight. - Make a second mark at a distance (A) under the first mark.